Skip to content

 What should I do if I have been exposed to formaldehyde or formaldehyde-releasing products?

-If someone drinks hair-straightener solution, has skin irritation, or has questions about how to use these products safely, expert help is available through the webPOISONCONTROL online tool at www.poison.org and by phone at 1-800-222-1222.
-Poison Control guidance is always free, confidential, and available 24 hours a day.
+If someone drinks hair-straightener solution, has skin irritation, or has questions about how to use these products safely, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References